 Reading time: 6 minutes

-Mark your calendars — Small Business Saturday is November 28th this year and you don’t want to miss out.
-It started as a genius marketing campaign from American Express to rally consumers to buy local during the busy holiday season, but it’s grown into a national event.
-It celebrates and supports all of the local businesses in neighborhoods across the country and all that they do for our communities.
+Mark your calendars — Small Business Saturday® is November 30th this year and you don’t want to miss out.
+What started as an effort by American Express to drive more sales to small businesses during the holiday season has grown into a national event that celebrates and supports local businesses in neighborhoods across the country.

 What Is Small Business Saturday?

-Communities across the country have begun to spearhead entire events, scavenger hunts, and special one-day-only promotions around Small Business Saturday.
-Many innovative and creative ideas and promotions have emerged from this day, which are helping local businesses across America thrive.
+Communities across the country have put their own spin on Small Business Saturday by building events, scavenger hunts, and special one-day-only promotions around the day.
+Here are some creative ideas and promotions that have emerged from this day.

 Use a Community Approach

 Every year in Beaufort, SC, the mayor signs a proclamation that designates the Saturday after Thanksgiving as Small Business Saturday.
 Main Street Beaufort, USA, a nonprofit organization, also hosts a daylong event downtown that invites all local businesses and shoppers to partake in the celebration.
 Main Street Beaufort, USA helps prepare businesses by supplying them with promotional supplies, such as pens, and businesses offer special promotions or donate gift cards for raffles to incentivize shoppers.
 On the day of the event, Main Street Beaufort, USA invites a local radio station to broadcast live from the event and interview local small business owners.
 The director of Main Street Beaufort, USA estimates that at least 50 local businesses participate in the festivities every year, and many of them keep the doormats down year-round as a gentle reminder for customers to Shop Small.